IORDACHE00/ARCANE/README.md

 # ARCANE Programming Language

 Arcane is a programming language designed to support a range of essential features including functions, arrays, closures, objects, and built-in functions like len, log, push, first, last, and rest.
+It is a personal project and an implementation of the Monkey programming language, recommend reading these amazing books: https://interpreterbook.com/ and https://compilerbook.com/

 ## Table of Contents